jlangch/venice/README.md

 Venice supports macros, tail-recursion, dynamic code loading, multimethods, protocols and many more.
 It comes with excellent Java interoperability, and a configurable sandbox that can prevent all sorts of unwanted JVM and Venice interactions.
-Venice has been designed from the ground-up with a sandbox making it a first class citizen.
+Venice has been designed from the ground-up with a sandbox, making it a first class citizen.

-Venice comes with a comprehensive library of 900+ core functions.
-It's immutable persistent data structures together with Clojure style atoms, futures, promises, and agents greatly simplify writing concurrent code.
+Venice includes a comprehensive library of over 900 core functions.
+Its immutable persistent data structures, along with Clojure-style atoms, futures, promises, and agents, greatly simplify the process of writing concurrent code.

+Venice seamlessly and transparently integrates with Java and any third-party libraries, giving you access to a vast array of libraries, frameworks, and tools.

 Have you ever felt limited by Bash or PowerShell scripts?
 With Venice, you can write concise and elegant scripts effortlessly.

 Venice does not depend on any runtime libraries (other than the JVM).
 You can easily add it as a standalone JAR to your classpath.